Cypress.io Blocking of Sorry Cypress and Currents

 Tech Analysis Summary

-The sole presence of those dependencies or files in your project will trigger the error with an offer to "migrate".
+The sole presence of any of those dependencies or files in your project will trigger the error with an offer to "migrate".

 The blocking is not very comprehensive technically - it wouldn’t take much effort to pass.
 But as mentioned, we’d rather focus on a long-term and safe solution.